Xilinx/mlir-aie/programming_guide/section-3/README.md

             ipu_sync(column=0, row=0, direction=0, channel=0)
 ```

-Finally, we need to configure how the compute core accesses the data moved to its L1 memory, in objectFIFO terminology: we need to program the acquire and release patterns of "of_in" and "of_out".
-For every processing iteration , we need to acquire and object of 1024 integers to read from from "of_in" and and one similar sized object from "of_out".
+Finally, we need to configure how the compute core accesses the data moved to its L1 memory, in objectFIFO terminology: we need to program the acquire and release patterns of "of_in", "of_factor" and "of_out".
+Only a single factor is needed for the complete 4096 vector, while for every processing iteration on a sub-vector, we need to acquire and object of 1024 integers to read from from "of_in" and and one similar sized object from "of_out".
 Then we call our previously declared external function with the acquired objects as operands.
 After the vector scalar operation, we need to release both objects to their respective objectFIFO.
 This access and execute pattern runs on the AIE compute core `ComputeTile2` and needs to get linked against the precompiled external function "scale.o".
 We run this pattern in a very large loop to enable enqueuing multiple rounds vector scalar multiply work from the host code.

 ```python